igorlfs/nvim-dap-view/README.md

 start the plugin.
 You can switch to a view (section) using the letter outlined in the `'winbar'` (e.g., `B` for the breakpoints view).

-Both the breakpoints view and the exceptions view have only 1 mapping: `<CR>`.
+The breakpoints view, the exceptions view and the scopes view only have 1
-It jumps to a breakpoint and toggles an exception filter, respectively.
+mapping: `<CR>`.
+It jumps to a breakpoint, toggles an exception filter, and expands a variable, respectively.
 The watches view comes with 3 mappings:

 - `i` to insert a new expression
 - `e` to edit an expression